 There is no doubt it is a memorable place and an amazing event.
 Just don’t expect everything to happen as smoothly as it would in a local fun run in Australia.
 It is Greece, it is different, but that’s all part of the experience.
 And do make sure to spend a few days in the Greek Islands after its over.
 By November the tourists have gone and the islands are really peaceful.

 I must also say a big thanks to Mari Mar, who managed to make lots of late ticket changes to get me out of China and straight through to Athens with very little fuss and even a transit sleep in Bahrain.

 Travelling Fit has two fantastic packages for this historic event.
-Our four (4) night package offers you the best of Athens and our six (6) night package lets you explore further into the wonders of Ancient Greece.
-Take advantage of booking one of our exciting Optional Tours to complete your travels.
+Our 5 Day / 4 Night package offers you the best of Athens and our 7 Day / 6 Night package lets you explore further into the wonders of Ancient Greece.

 Travelling Fit is an accredited travel agency which offers a full range of services to our clients.
 This enables us to book your flights and additional touring to help us assist you in creating your perfect holiday experience